Tarab-Imam/cprogram/README.md

 <<<<<<< HEAD
 # CPROGRAM
-This is going to be my first program in C.
+It's going to be my first program in C.
 =======
 # Cprogram
 It is going to be my first program in C.